kikutabryan/foxy-tutorial/README.md

 class VideoPublisher(Node):
     def __init__(self):
         super().__init__('video_publisher')
+        # We create a publisher that publishes to the "VideoTopic" topic.
+        # We also set the Quality of Service profile to 10.
         self.publisher_ = self.create_publisher(Image, 'VideoTopic', 10)
         timer_period = 0.1  # seconds (10fps)
+        # We create a timer that calls the "timer_callback" function every 0.1 seconds.
         self.timer = self.create_timer(timer_period, self.timer_callback)
         self.i = 0
         self.bridge = CvBridge()
+        # We start capturing video from the webcam.
         self.cap = cv2.VideoCapture(0)
 ```